corefan/xenko-docs/manual/ui/editor.md

 }
 ```

+UI pages have only one root element.
+UI libraries can have multiple root elements.?????????????

 ## Visual tree

-The **visual tree** represents the hierarchy of elements in the UI page.
+The **visual tree** shows the elements in the UI page and their hierarchy.
+This is similar to the **entity tree** in the scene editor.

-UI pages have only one root element.
-UI libraries can have multiple root elements.

 ![UI asset properties](media/ui-editor-visual-tree.png)

+To add an element to the page, drag it from the **UI library** to the UI page or the **visual tree**.

 When an element has child elements, the number of children is indicated between parentheses on the right.

-To expand and collapse the element, click the arrow.

-To expand or collapse the entire tree, use the two buttons in the above toolbar.

 You can drag and drop elements inside the visual tree to re-order them.